zofiarohutna/tsikt/README.md

 ### REFERENT mode

 #### REFERENT login
-- After the user has chosen Referent mode in the first window, he can see Clerk loginform
+- After the user has chosen Referent mode in the first window, he can see Referent loginform
-- Clerks have to login with their username, password and ID and press **login button**
+- Referents have to login with their username, password and ID and press **login button**
 - System checks if the row with username, passoword and ID occures in the evidence table
-- If username passoword and ID occures in the table, the clerk is successfully logged into the Clerk manager
+- If username passoword and ID occures in the table, the referent is successfully logged into the Referent manager

 Referent's login details